dmytro-dolzhenko/free-genai-bootcamp-2025/README.md

 - Integration with visual and audio elements
 - Interactive branching narratives

+### 🎤 Whisper Karaoke Project
+**Location:** `/whisper`

+A project that uses OpenAI's Whisper model and other tools to create karaoke videos with synchronized lyrics.

+- Extract vocals and accompaniment from audio files using Spleeter
+- Transcribe lyrics with word-level timestamps using Whisper
+- Generate karaoke videos with synchronized lyrics and highlighted words
+- Tools: Whisper, Spleeter, MoviePy, Pillow, FFmpeg

 ## Getting Started

 Each project has its own README with specific setup instructions.
 Navigate to the project directory of interest and follow the instructions provided.